suisei-cn/actions-download-file/README.md

 * target: The target directory where the downloaded file lies.
 Will be automatically created if not exists.
 * auto-match: (optional, default `false`) If we find the URL from the text, or use the `url` parameter directly as the URL.
 * filename: (optional) The filename to use when saving.
 If not given, use the original filename from the URL.
+* retry-times: (optional, default `0`) Times to retry on download failure.
+If not given, don't attempt to retry.

 ## Output
 * filename: The written file name.